Northern krill: Circulatory System

 The northern krill's circulatory system is open.
 An open circulatory system is where the krill's form of blood hemolymph soaks the organs directly.
 The tissue fluid is mixed with the hemolymph.
 Northern krill have a small heart located on the back or dorsal side.
 This dorsal heart pumps the blood through the krill's arteries.

 Respiratory System

-Northern krill do not breathe oxygen from the atmosphere they breathe oxygen present in water.
+Northern krill do not breathe oxygen from the atmosphere, instead breathing oxygen present in water.
 Krill use their gills located on their pleopod appendages attached to their abdomen to exhale and respire.
 Once krill breathe in the oxygen can be seen circulating throughout their body via respiratory pigment.
 Respiratory pigment is the term used when referring to a protein that transports oxygen into the blood and tissues.
 In northern krill, the respiratory pigment is called hemocyanin.
 Unlike hemoglobin, hemocyanin is susceptible to change due to temperature and has a weak affinity for oxygen.
 Due to their low affinity for oxygen, krill's respiration rate changes in response to temperature changes.
 This makes northern krill more susceptible to death with fluctuations in temperature and oxygenation levels.